-Klonopin Treatment & Rehab in Colorado
+Klonopin Treatment & Rehab

 While cities and towns across Colorado including the large metro areas like Denver, Boulder, and Colorado Springs have put much of their focus on fighting the opioid epidemic, there’s another drug that’s also destroying lives, but tends to be more under-the-radar than prescription painkillers and heroin.
 That drug is Klonopin, which is the brand name of the generic clonazepam.